tianxiaogu/tianxiaogu.github.io/sata/index.md

 ## Acknowledgments

-We thank the following experts for their insightful comments on SATA.
+We thank the following experts for their insightful comments on Ape.

 * [Ting Su](https://tingsu.github.io/)
 * Zhao Zhang 张钊